Steel Pole Bath Tub: Band history

 The band would not release any more significant material until the rights to the music they recorded for Slash reverted to them in 2002.
 In 2002, the band released those recordings as the album Unlistenable, the title a play on a Slash executives comments on the material, and reformed to play the Beyond the Pale festival at the DNA Lounge in San Francisco in November 2002, where they co-headlined with Neurosis and Tarantula Hawk.

-They reunited to play a show at the Doug Fir Lounge in Portland, Oregon on September 4, 2008, as a part of MusicFestNW.
+They reunited to play a show at the Doug Fir Lounge in Portland, Oregon, on September 4, 2008, as a part of MusicFestNW.
 The group's song "Train to Miami", from the album The Miracle of Sound in Motion, was featured in a November 2008 television advertisement for the PC and Xbox 360 game, Left 4 Dead.
 Mike Morasky is also responsible for writing and performing the songs by the fictional band, Midnight Riders, in the game's sequel, Left 4 Dead 2.

+On August 11, 2023, Steel Pole Bath Tub released their first music since 2002 in the form of "The Skulls Tape", a re-release of an early cassette.
+The band also once again reunited, this time at Rockefeller's in Houston, TX to perform at a reunion celebration for the rock club Emo's on September 9, 2023.
+Noah Landis joined the band for keys, samples, and sound effects throughout the set.
+The songs "Black Eye Fixer", "Action Man Theme", and "The Seventh Hour of the Seventh Day" also featured children of the original band members on keys and percussion.